 Recommend some experience with 3D printers.

-Here’s the process of making a 3d printer at home:
+Here’s the process of how to build a delta 3d printer

 Step 1: Gather Materials/Tools